gem/risk-profiles/README.md

 # ✨ Overview

-> The v2023.0.0 release for the GEM's global earthquake risk profiles is now available! 🥳 🚀
+> The v2023.0.0 release for the GEM's global seismic risk profiles is now available! 🥳 🚀

-This repository hosts the global earthquake risk profiles for the world.
+This repository hosts the global seismic risk profiles for the world.
+These seismic risk profiles have been produced with the outputs from the 2023 Global Seismic Risk Model of the GEM Foundation.
+Useful information about the underlying datasets and overall methodology can be found in the [Global Seismic Risk Model documentation](https://docs.openquake.org/global_risk_model/).

 # 🚀 Model versions